Alex-Chen-666/Group-66-1340GP/readme.md

             Data structures for storing game status (use vector) Dynamic memory management (use vector)
     loading_save.cpp:
-        We add archive functions so that the player can save/resume his history games.
+        1) The player can save the record during his game of Spider Solitaire.
+        2) The player can resume his history game by clicking "Resume previous game" in the main interface of Spider Solitaire, then choose the specific history game he wants to resume.
-        Besides, the player can browse through his history records and clear his history by clicking " Corresponding code requirement:
+        3) The player can browse through his history records by clicking "History record" in the main interface of Spider Solitaire.
+        4) The player can clear his history by clicking "clear history" in the main interface of Spider Solitaire.
+        Corresponding code requirement:
-            File I/O
+            File input/output
     updownchoice.cpp:
         create the choice mainface that can be controlled instantly without enter choose_history.cpp: